Expert dental care in Thailand, coordinated for you

 Everything you need to know before your treatment

-10–14 days for the first visit covering surgery and same-day temporary teeth.
-A second visit of 5–7 days at 4–6 months for the permanent prostheses.
-Staged cases may need an additional preparatory visit for grafting or sinus lifts.
+Plan 10–14 days for the first visit, which covers consultation, imaging, surgery, same-day temporary teeth, recovery, and a follow-up before you fly home.
+A second visit of 5–7 days at 4–6 months is for fitting the permanent prostheses.
+Staged cases that need grafting or sinus lifts first may require an additional preparatory visit.

 Nick Peplow